-Pay periods are designated at the beginning of each fiscal year, and payroll is processed bi-weekly basis.
-Each employee completes a paper timesheet (non-digital) with the hours worked during the designated two-week period and activity descriptions.
-Each timesheet is signed by the employee and the employee's supervisor or division's head.
+Pay periods are designated at the beginning of each fiscal year, and payroll is processed on a bi-weekly basis.
+Each employee completes a timesheet with the hours worked during the designated two-week period and activity descriptions.
+Each timesheet is signed by the employee and the employee's supervisor or division head.
 Timesheets are sent directly to the CDBG-DR/MIT Human Resources Area for accuracy review and recordkeeping.